paolobellardone/adb-cli/README.md

 # adb-cli

-adb-cli is yet another cli to manage Autonomous Databases in your OCI tenancy
+adb-cli is a lightweight cli to manage Autonomous Databases in your OCI tenancy

 <details>
 <summary>Demo</summary>